Azure/bicep-reps/active/0000-bicep-version-pinning.md

 The AzCLI bicep module should be enhanced to install the latest version that satisfies the version constraints.
 The following is the proposed flow that AzCLI should follow:
 - Download the latest Bicep executable into a separate location from the location used today for Bicep exe's managed by AzCLI e.g. `~\.azure\bin\helper\bicep-latest.exe`.
 - Invoke aka.ms/BicepReleases to get the list of Bicep version tags.
-- Invoke the newly proposed `resolve-version` CLI command (see [details](#new-commands)), passing along the list of Bicep version tags and the Bicep file(s) being compiled.
+- Invoke the newly proposed `versioning` CLI command (see [details](#new-commands)), passing along the list of Bicep version tags and the Bicep file(s) being compiled.
-- If a maximum version is succesfully returned from the `resolve-version` CLI command, download it and install it as usual into `~\.azure\bin\bicep.exe`.
+- If a maximum version is succesfully returned from the `versioning` CLI command, download it and install it as usual into `~\.azure\bin\bicep.exe`.
 - If no version constraints are found, AzCLI should default to using locally installed version (or downloading the latest version if no Bicep is not installed locally).

 ### Note about `use_binary_from_path` config value
 When `use_binary_from_path` AzCLI config is set to `true`, or `if_found_in_ci`, AzCLI will invoke the bicep binary found in the PATH environment variable.
 With version pinning, the version in PATH would not necessarily correspond to the constraint resolved from the `bicepconfig.json`.

 We should therefore set `use_binary_from_path` to `false` if a version constraint is found (this is similar to the behavior when a user runs `az bicep install --version` to install a specific version of Bicep.
 See more details on [this PR](https://github.com/Azure/azure-cli/pull/25541)).

+### Version syntax parsing
+Since there is no official standard for the syntax of semver ranges, different tools/libraries that implement the npm-like syntax often have subtle or major differences.
+As a result, we will implement our own parser in Bicep so that we can better control what is supported & not supported.

 ## Drawbacks
 - **Degraded visibility into registry module version constraints:** When inspecting published module source bicep file, it wouldn't be immediately clear what version was used to compile the module just by looking at the bicep file.
 This is because version information would be codified in the `bicepconfig.json` which is not published with the sources.
 However, the user can still discern the version used with the aid of the VSCode extension; the user can navigate to the compiled JSON which contains metadata about which version was used to compile the module.